rickymoorhouse/blog/content/blog/2022/costa-rica-monteverde/index.md

 {{<fig "DSC_0594.jpeg">}}
 {{<fig "IMG_4209.jpeg">}}

 After lunch we were shown to our beautiful wooden floored and panelled forest rooms with a balcony overlooking the forest and a gorgeous light and spacious bathroom.
 We listened to the sounds of the forect for a while and then went for smoothies at the Juice/Tea bar downstairs from our room.
 I had the Talemanca which was banana, cacao and coconut.
 After this we relaxed in our rooms for a bit and I spotted toucanets in a hole in the tree just opposite our room, which we watched for a while and the girls spotted an Agouti on the ground.
-Afer this, Abi and I went for nature walk around the hotel before dinner.
+Afer this, Kai and I went for nature walk around the hotel before dinner.
 {{<fig "DSC_0599.jpeg">}}
 {{<fig "DSC_0600.jpeg">}}
 {{<fig "DSC_0610.jpeg">}}